-Coral cover and rugosity were both positively correlated with coral richness, but the correlation was stronger for coral cover and so it was the top candidate surrogate for coral richness (Table 1; Fig. 2).
+Coral cover and rugosity were both positively correlated with coral richness, but the correlation was stronger for coral cover and so it was the best of the candidate surrogates for coral richness (Table 1; Fig. 2).
 Sponge cover showed a weak positive association with sponge richness, and there was a weak negative association between coral cover and sponge richness.
-Coral cover, however, was a slightly better predictor of sponge richness than sponge cover and so, although none of the surrogates were highly correlated with the target, coral cover was the top candidate surrogate (Table 2; Fig. 2).
-Fish species richness was positively correlated with both coral cover and rugosity, but rugosity was the best predictor of fish richness and was the top candidate surrogate for fish richness (Table 3; Fig. 2) and combined richness (Table 4; Fig. 2).
+Coral cover, however, was a slightly better predictor of sponge richness than sponge cover and so, although none of the surrogates were highly correlated with the target, coral cover was the best of the candidate surrogates (Table 2; Fig. 2).
+Fish species richness was positively correlated with both coral cover and rugosity, but rugosity was the best predictor of fish richness and was the best surrogate for fish richness (Table 3; Fig. 2) and combined richness (Table 4; Fig. 2).

-Objective 2: Top candidate surrogates over time and space
+Objective 2: Test how surrogate-target relationships vary in time and space

-Coral Richness:
+Coral Cover - Coral Richness:

-Variation in coral richness can partially be explained by coral cover as a candidate surrogate.
-However, the model with coral cover and year was the most competitive (RN2 = 0.69; Table 5), which means there were changes in coral richness over time that were not explained by the candidate surrogate alone.
-This suggests that there were temporal events that affected coral richness and coral cover differently.
-Evidence to support this can be seen by looking at each of these variables over time; average coral richness increased slightly over the study period, whereas coral cover steadily declined throughout the same period (Fig. A.5).
-There was also support that the nature of the relationship between coral cover and coral richness (i.e. the slope of the relationship) changed over time (Table 5).
-In other words, the surrogate-target relationship was not stable over time because coral species richness increased over time for a given amount of coral cover.
+Further modeling of the coral cover versus coral richness relationship indicated that this surrogate-target relationship was not stable over the duration of the study.
+The model with coral cover and year was best of the candidate models (RN2 = 0.69; Table 5) and all models with any AIC weight included the variable "year" (Table 5), indicating changes in coral richness over time that were not explained by the surrogate alone.
+Underlying this temporal instability is the fact that mean coral richness showed a slightly increasing trend over the study period, whereas coral cover steadily declined throughout (Fig. A.5).
+More specifically, the elevation of the relationship between coral cover and coral richness changed over time (Table 5, Figure #3).
+To best illustrate this result, we plotted year as a categorial factor (Fig. 3) to show that coral species richness increased over time for a given amount of coral cover.
 For example, a reef with 20 percent coral cover in 1992 was predicted to have about 9 coral species, whereas in 2018 it was predicted to have about 17 coral species (Fig. 3).
+Notably, however, the relationship between coral cover and coral richness is always positive.
+In qualitative terms, the surrogate is thus stable in the sense that rankings of species richness among sites were consistent over time.

-Sponge Richness:
+Coral Cover - Sponge Richness: